Share on job boards (but use them wisely)

 Our advice: track your job boards like you would your marketing channels.

-Below is what our job board tracking looks like in the Applied platform.
+Below is what our job board tracking looks like in our hiring platform.
 Whilst we don’t expect you to go this deep into the data, it’s worth keeping tabs on where your best candidates came from.

 If diversity is a concern (which it should be!), job board tracking is a lesser-known solution to attracting a more diverse set of candidates.